microsoft/verona/docs/internal/singleregion.md

 ```
   ∀ x,f. region_of(x) = immutable ⇒ region_of(x.f) = immutable
 ```
 There can be multiple mutable regions.
 There is a single object in a mutable region that is the entry point.
 There is a single reference to the entry point from outside the region.
 There may be multiple references from within the region to any other object, including the entry point.
+This can be enforced by:
 ```
   ∀ ref1,ref2.
-    ref1.dst = ref2.dst ∧  region_of(ref1.dst) ≠ immutable ⇒
+    region_of(ref1.dst) = region_of(ref2.dst) ∧  region_of(ref1.dst) ≠ immutable ⇒
       region_of(ref1.src) = region_of(ref1.dst) ∨
       region_of(ref2.src) = region_of(ref1.dst) ∨
       ref1.src == ref2.src
 ```
 Here, we use a generic concept of reference, where a reference has a `src` and `dst`.
 The `src` of a reference is a storage location, which includes stack locations for variables, fields in objects, and captures in closures.
 The `dst` is always an object.This generalisation to references is required to ensure there is only a single entry point from either the stack or the heap.

 [TODO: This explanation falls short when we get to `using`.
-Well, we at least need to carefully consider how `region_of` interacts with variable scopes.]
+Well, we at least need to carefully consider how `region_of` interacts with variable scopes.
+I think we need to extend region_of to sets, and then stack locations are in the set of currently open regions.
+Then a bunch of equalities become subsets.]

 The overall topology is a forest of mutable regions, which can all reference the immutable region.